Lao People's Revolutionary Party: Ruling party of Laos (1975–present)

 In 1986, at the 4th National Congress, the LPRP began dismantling its system of economic planning, which was inspired by the Soviet model.
 Kaysone Phomvihan, in his Political Report of the 3rd Central Committee, noted that "Our main shortcomings lie in subjectivism and haste, in our inclination to abolish the non-socialist economic sectors promptly ...
 We are bent on egalitarianism.
 Consequently, we did not encourage good workers with high labour productivity.
 There was no relationship between responsibility, rights, obligations, and interests."

 Under the banner term socialist economic accounting the LPRP began severing state enterprises from the state budget, forcing them to survive in the free market.
 In 1988, in light of the crisis taking place in the Eastern Bloc and the Soviet Union, further reforms were introduced.
 A code of laws friendly to foreign investment was adopted, and joint ventures were encouraged.
-The most important, unspoken reason for these changes was a drastic decline in foreign assistance on which Laos totally depended, of which 70 per cent originated from the Soviet Union and the Eastern Bloc.
+The most important, unspoken reason for these changes was a drastic decline in foreign assistance on which Laos totally depended, of which 70 per cent originated from the Socialist Bloc.
 In 1988, total foreign aid from the Eastern Bloc stood at US$52 million; by 1989 it was US$1 million, and none was received in 1990.

 The collapse of communism in Europe greatly impacted Laos.
 Some students began criticising the LPRP's monopoly on state power and began calling for a multi-party system.
 They were supported by the Social Democrat Club, a group of forty Lao intellectuals.
 Inspired by events, LPRP official Thongsouk Saisangkhi, the Vice-Minister for Science and Technology, submitted an open resignation letter and accused the LPRP of establishing a "communist monarchy" and a "dynasty of the Politburo", a reference to the growing influence of the children of the leaders.

 The LPRP did not budge, and Thongsouk Saisangkhi together with Vice-Minister of Economics and Planning Latsami Khamphoui and Ministry of Justice official Pheng Sakchittaphong were imprisoned in October 1990, and sentenced to fourteen years in prison in November 1992.
 Later that same year a new constitution was adopted, which stated that Laos was a people's democratic state under the leadership of the LPRP.
 Instead of appeasing the critics, Khamtai Siphandon, a Politburo member at the time, stated unequivocally that "The Party is also the sole Party whom the people trust.
 All slanders and attempts designed to undermine the leadership role of the Party are regarded as contradictory to historical reality and the national interest."